-- All children arriving after 8.50 a.m. must be accompanied to the school Reception by the parent /carer, where they will be asked to sign them in and provide a reason for lateness. - Lateness is monitored regularly.
-Where children have persistent lateness problems the Headteacher will invite the parents into the school to a formal meeting.
+- All children arriving after 8.50 a.m. must be accompanied to the school Reception by the parent/carer, where they will be asked to sign them in and provide a reason for lateness. - Lateness is monitored regularly.
+Where children have persistent lateness problems the parents will receive notification that their child's attendance is being monitored and if no improvement is noted a meeting is requested with the school Family Worker.